1. ProTop Knowledge Base

 unknown: Placeholder for custom code.

-nag frequency Number of seconds between reports of this occurence.
+nag frequency Number of seconds between reports of this occurrence.

 Sample content of etc/log_oedb.cfg